 Both the North and South Rim of Black Canyon of the Gunnison have an RV-friendly campground.

-The South Rim Campground is open year-round and reservations can be made at recreation.gov, or first-come first served sites are available in Loop C. There are pit toilets at the campground.
-Loop A has electrical hookups, but there is no dump station.
+The South Rim Campground is open year-round and reservations can be made at recreation.gov.
+Only Loop B offers 20 and 30 amp electric hookups.
+There are pit toilets at the campground, but there is no dump station.
 There is potable water available in the summer, but since it is trucked in, RV filling is not permitted.
 No generators are allowed in this campground.
 If you plan to bring your dog, be aware that pets cannot be walked or carried around the campground or on Rim Rock Trail between June 1 and Aug.
 10 due to mother deer protecting their fawns.
 RVs over 35 feet in length are not recommended in the campground.

 A highlight of Black Canyon of the Gunnison National Park is the South Rim Scenic Drive.
 Start at Tomichi Point and drive the seven miles to High Point.
 Make sure to stop at any of the 12 overlooks you want to visit on the way to High Point, as all overlooks are on the right side going this direction.
 This will keep you from having turn your RV across traffic on the way back.
 Each of the twelve pullouts holds its own beauty, but if you’re short on time, prioritize Gunnison Point (where the visitor center is located), Chasm View, Painted Wall and Sunset View.
 Make sure to give yourself 2-3 hours to explore, since most of the overlooks require a short walk to the viewpoint – you’ll also need ample time to take photos.